-GENERAL.
+GENERAL

 The cost of soliciting proxies will be borne by the Company.
-In addition to mailing, proxies may be solicited by personal interview, telephone and telegraph, and by directors, officers and regular employees of the Company, without special compensation therefor.
+In addition to mailing, proxies may be solicited by personal interview, telephone and telegraph and by directors, officers and regular employees of the Company, without special compensation therefor.
 The Company expects to reimburse banks, brokers and other persons for their reasonable out-of-pocket expenses in handling proxy materials for beneficial owners of the Company's Common Stock.

-Unless contrary instructions are indicated on the proxy card, all shares of Common Stock or Series A Preferred Stock represented by valid proxies received pursuant to this solicitation (and not revoked before they are voted) will be voted FOR the election of the nominees for directors named herein and FOR Proposal No. 2, Proposal No. 3 and Proposal No. 4.
+Unless contrary instructions are indicated on the proxy card, all shares of Common Stock represented by valid proxies received pursuant to this solicitation (and not revoked before they are voted) will be voted FOR the election of the nominees for directors named herein and FOR Proposal No. 2 and Proposal No. 3.

 Any proxy given pursuant to this solicitation may be revoked by the person giving it at any time before it is voted.
-Proxies may be revoked by filing with the Secretary of the Company written notice of revocation bearing a later date than the proxy, by duly executing a subsequent proxy relating to the same shares of Common Stock or Series A Preferred Stock or by attending the Annual Meeting and voting in person.
-Attendance at the Annual Meeting will not in and of itself constitute revocation of a proxy unless the stockholder votes his or her shares of Common Stock or Series A Preferred Stock in person at the Annual Meeting.
-Any notice revoking a proxy should be sent to the Secretary of the Company, Kenneth J. Zuerblis, at Enzon, Inc., 20 Kingsbridge Road, Piscataway, New Jersey 08854.
+Proxies may be revoked by filing with the Secretary of the Company written notice of revocation bearing a later date than the proxy, by duly executing a subsequent proxy relating to the same shares of Common Stock or by attending the Annual Meeting and voting in person.
+Attendance at the Annual Meeting will not in and of itself constitute revocation of a proxy unless the stockholder votes his or her shares of Common Stock in person at the Annual Meeting.
+Any notice revoking a proxy should be sent to the Secretary of the Company, Kenneth J. Zuerblis, at Enzon Pharmaceuticals, Inc., 685 Route 202/206, Bridgewater, New Jersey 08807.

-The Board of Directors knows of no business other than that set forth above to be transacted at the meeting, but if other matters requiring a vote of the stockholders arise, the persons designated as proxies will vote the shares of Common Stock or Series A Preferred Stock represented by the proxies in accordance with their judgment on such matters.
-If a stockholder specifies a different choice on the proxy, his or her shares of Common Stock or Series A Preferred Stock will be voted in accordance with the specification so made.
+The Board of Directors knows of no business other than that set forth above to be transacted at the meeting, but if other matters requiring a vote of the stockholders arise, the persons designated as proxies will vote the shares of Common Stock represented by the proxies in accordance with their judgment on such matters.
+If a stockholder specifies a different choice on the proxy, his or her shares of Common Stock will be voted in accordance with the specification so made.
 Please complete, sign and date the enclosed proxy card, which is revocable as described herein, and mail it promptly in the enclosed postage-paid envelope.